openware/images/k8s-go-tools/README.md

 ## Overview

-Image has a basic toolset with main DevOps tools like `kubectl` and `helm` added on top of `golang` base.
+This image contains a basic toolset with common DevOps tools like `kubectl` and `helm` added on top of `golang` base.
 Currently it has these additional binaries:
 * `curl`
 * `make`